-Wrapped by tall mountains, this little spa town is one of the best autumn viewing spots near Sapporo.
-The Futami Suspension Bridge and Hoheikyo Dam (one of the best 100 dams in Japan) are brilliant spots for viewing the yellow and golden leaves.
-Make it a day trip from Sapporo and relax at the Hoheikyo Onsen ( Bus and Onsen package 1800 JPY).
-You can also hop on to the Momiji Kappa Bus from Sapporo, an autumn sightseeing bus that would take you around some of the best spots in Jozankei.
+Jozankei is wrapped by tall mountains, hence it is one of the best autumn viewing spots near Sapporo.
+The Futami Suspension Bridge and Hoheikyo Dam are not only brilliant spots for viewing the golden leaves, but it also featured as one of the best dams in Japan.
+You can make it a day trip from Sapporo and relax at the Hoheikyo Onsen ( Bus and Onsen package 1800 JPY).
+Or, you can hop on to the Momiji Kappa Bus from Sapporo and go on a site seeing tour around the town.

 Best time to see autumn foliage: Early – mid October

-This hot spring town is the most popular onsen place in Hokkaido.
-Sitting on the same latitude as Tuscany in Italy, Noboribetsu prides itself in exhibiting the opulence of colours covering the mountains and valleys in October.
-Demon`s fire trail from May 1st to November 30th in Jigokudani should not to be missed if you are here during the season.
-Noboribetsu is an all season destination, however winter is my favourite season for a visit.
+Noboribetsu is the most popular onsen region in Hokkaido.
+It sits on the same latitude as Tuscany in Italy.
+Noboribetsu prides itself in exhibiting the opulence of colours covering the mountains and valleys in October.
+Demon`s fire trail from May 1st to November 30th in Jigokudani should not to be missed if you are here during the fall season.

 Best time to see autumn foliage in Noboribetsu: Early – mid October

 3. Lake Shikotsu (Shikotsuko)